-The release of The Blair Witch Project in 1999 led to a heated discussion among filmgoers as many had believed that Blair Witch and the disappearance of the three student filmmakers were real.
-However, the entire movie is entirely fictional.
-The story of the three student filmmakers, Robin Weaver, and Rustin Parr were completely made up by Julia Fair, producer of The Blair Witch Project.
+This led to a heated discussion among filmgoers as many believed that Blair Witch and the disappearance of the three student filmmakers were real.
+However, it was later revealed that the entire movie is entirely fictional, and that the events depicted in it are not real.
+The story of the three student filmmakers, Robin Weaver, and Rustin Parr were completely made up by Julia Fair, film producer of The Blair Witch Project.

 The history of Burkittsville dates back to the early 18th century when settlers moved in to the region.
 Burkittsvile was named after Henry Burkitt, one of two early settlers who helped found the community of Burkittsville.

 The small town was the epicenter of the Battle of Crampton’s Gap (September 14, 1862), a battle that preluded the Battle of Antietam (September 17, 1862) in the American Civil War ((April 12, 1861 – May 9, 1865).

 In 1999, Burkittsville was thrusted into the international limelight with the release of the The Blair Witch Project.
 The fictional horror film revolves around the recovered footage of three missing student filmmakers who hiked into the Black Hills at Burkittsville, Maryland, in search of a local legend known as the Blair Witch.
 The Blair Witch Project, which popularized the “Found Footage” technique, went on to be one of the most successful independent film ever released, grossing nearly $250 million worldwide with a budget of $200,000.

 While the narrative of The Blair Witch Project was set in the town, many of the scenes including Coffin Rock, Black Hills, and Black Rock Road, were shot at Germantown and Seneca Creek State Park, not Burkittsville as depicted in the movie.